BuGlessRB/remixml/README.md

 The Remixml templating engine has the following features:
 - Rich powerful language with dynamic inheritance, autoescaping, functions, whitespace-collapsing, asynchronous control and more.
-- Fast &amp; lean: Small 8 KB gzipped runtime with precompiled templates in the browser.
+- Fast &amp; lean: Small 8 KB gzipped runtime which includes the compiler with precompiled templates in the browser.
 Compiles to Javascript.
-- Extensible with custom tags programmed in either Javascript or Remixml.
-- Custom tags in Remixml support named parameters and recursion.
+- User defined HTML tags in Remixml support arbitrary named parameters and recursion.
-- Extensible with custom filters programmed in Javascript.
+- Extensible with custom filters and tags programmed in Javascript.
-- Everywhere available in node and all modern web browsers (including IE11), with thorough precompilation options.
+- Available everywhere in node and all modern web browsers (including IE11), with thorough precompilation options.
 - It contains a fully featured fast validating XHTML parser.
 - It shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript embedded in Remixml), but forgivingly continues parsing to deliver content regardless.
+- Comes with numerous loadable library modules to tailor functionality to the specific environment leaving the core small.

 The language and primitives used, blend in completely with standard XML/XHTML syntax and therefore integrate smoothly with